-Students will have a minimum of a Grade B in GCSE Biology or Grades BC in GCSE Core and Additional Science (a B grade is acceptable in either subject), a grade 5 in GCSE English and a grade 6 in GCSE mathematics.
+Students will have a minimum of a Grade 6 in GCSE Biology or Combined Science, a Grade 5 in GCSE English and a Grade 5 in GCSE Mathematics.
 A genuine interest in studying the human mind and our behaviour is a must.

-For A Level, each of the components below is examined by a two-hour paper which carries one third of the total marks.
+Each of the components below is examined by a two-hour paper which carries one third of the total marks.
 This A Level uses multiple choice questions, structured questions and essay questions.
-The AS level consists of Component 1 and parts of Component 2.

 These topics include a study of how memory works, how psychologists use experiments to investigate it, and psychology can help to improve eyewitness evidence in court.
 We look at how, as babies, we form an attachment to our carers, and how this process affects our later development and what happens if we are deprived of close emotional relationships as children.
 We also study social influence; how we may be influenced to change our minds about something or how we are likely to obey someone in authority just because they are in authority, or seem to be!
-We look at psychopathology, examining abnormal disorders such as OCD or schizophrenia.
+We look at psychopathology, examining abnormal disorders such as OCD, phobias and depression.

-We look at the different approaches to explaining behaviour that psychologists use, at their strengths and weaknesses.
-We then look more closely at biopsychology which focuses on what happens in the brain to cause certain behaviours.
+We look at the different approaches to explaining behaviour that psychologists use, leading to discussion on their strengths and limitations.
+We then look more closely at biopsychology which focuses on what happens in the brain to cause certain behaviours and a detailed look at our physiological response to stressful situations.
 We also examine the research methods that psychologists use to create theories and hypotheses and analyse data in ways that are valid, reliable and ethical.

 This paper consists of three option topics.
 We are currently studying relationships, stress and aggression, using the main psychological approaches to explain these human behaviours and to consider potential solutions to behavioural issues that relate to these topics.